 Copyright information:Caio Lírio

-Brazilian director Christiane Jatahy (Rio de Janeiro, 1968), who received the Silver Lion for her oeuvre in 2022 and was Holland Festival’s associate artist in 2024, returns to Amsterdam with her latest production.
-Together with actor and co-writer Wagner Moura – known from the Netflix series Narcos and awarded Best Actor at Cannes this year for The Secret Agent – she finds a new approach to Henrik Ibsen’s An Enemy of the People, in a radical, contemporary adaptation that invites the audience to take a stance.
+Brazilian director Christiane Jatahy (Rio de Janeiro, 1968), who received the Silver Lion in Venice for her oeuvre in 2022 and was Holland Festival’s associate artist in 2024, returns to Amsterdam with her latest production.
+Together with actor and co-writer Wagner Moura – awarded Best Actor at Cannes this year for The Secret Agent and in the running for an Oscar – she finds a new approach to Henrik Ibsen’s An Enemy of the People, in a radical, contemporary adaptation that invites the audience to take a stance.

 In Ibsen's groundbreaking 1882 play, An Enemy of the People, protagonist Thomas Stockmann faces shame and exile after attempting to expose a water pollution scandal in his hometown spa.
 More than a century later, Ibsen’s work remains urgent, grappling with the conflict between personal integrity and societal conformity.